 Before I was diagnosed, my attitude towards cancer was very one dimensional: “eff you”.
 It had taken my father, my aunt, and one of my friends, and I hated it so much that I had a “f*ck cancer” bracelet I wore 24/7.
 I still hate cancer, I hate what it’s done to me and my loved ones and our lives and to the lives of so many others, but my relationship with it now is so much more complex.
 (Side note: Did I just say I have a relationship with cancer??
 I guess it does feel like that.)

 I woke up full of excitement today and feeling like it was my birthday, and it sort of is in a way; it marks the start of my new life.
 Because something crazy happened when I was diagnosed: my life changed, completely, but not in the ways you would expect.
 Okay, exactly the ways you would expect, but also in other, totally unexpected ways.
-Those who have been through this would likely have seen it coming, but little ol’ 28-year-old me had no idea what was coming.
+Those who have been through this would likely have seen it coming, but little ol’ 28-year-old me had no idea what was on its way to her.

 When I think about that day, part of me often wishes that it could go back in time and sit with that Rebecca and tell her all about the path she was about to embark on, to prepare her for the challenging, but more importantly, to share with her the incredible, beautiful, surprising good that she was about to experience too.